You are here

 Anatomy and Physiology

 Strength & Power are terms used to describe the capacity to have an effect or perform work.
 Physical strength can be distinguished from Strength of Materials.
-In our training, Structure is the best word to understand power generation.
+In our training, Structure is the best word for the kind of power generation that reinforces good posture.
 The tensegrity model and anatomy trains provide valid physiological context.
 Benefits of cultivating and refining ones structure can include:

 - Balance - Refined awareness of the alignment with gravity results in exquisite balance.

-- Endurance - Awareness of one's structure when moving results in greatly improved use of self.
+- Endurance - Awareness of structure, rather than effect. when moving results in greatly improved use of self.
 An efficient movement uses less energy.

 - Pain relief - Better structure means the body can move naturally and drop unnecessary habitual tensions.